 Types of Conditions that May Affect the Temporomandibular Joint (TMJ)

 There are many causes of TMJ.
 Get it checked today at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.